SFR85/odin-recipes/README.md

 # odin-recipes
-Recipes assignment from The Odin Project html basics
+Recipes assignment from The Odin Project html basics course